-In the quest to maximize productivity and blitz through the flood of Windows 10 applications at top speed, ‘Keyboard Shortcuts’ aid as one secret weapon.
-Windows 10 offers you the option to create custom keyboard shortcuts that allow you to instantly launch apps or websites.
-There are a number of built-in keyboard shortcuts in Windows 10, but don’t just settle for the standard ones – its time you create your own, and unexpectedly, it’s very easy.
+In the quest to maximize productivity and blitz through the flood of Windows 11/10 applications at top speed, ‘Keyboard Shortcuts’ aid as one secret weapon.
+Windows 11/10 offers you the option to create custom keyboard shortcuts that allow you to instantly launch apps or websites.
+There are a number of built-in keyboard shortcuts in Windows, but don’t just settle for the standard ones – it’s time you create your own, and unexpectedly, it’s very easy.

 To speed up the process of working on your system, most of us would have created ‘desktop shortcuts’ or pinned the applications to the taskbar.
 This is one easy action to perform, it can be done easily either by dragging an application from the ‘Start Menu’ to the desktop or by right-clicking on an executable application and choosing the ‘Create Shortcut’ option.
-But, clicking on each shortcut demands some extra physical effort and sometimes minimizing all applications to get to the desktop to click on the shortcut.
+But, clicking on each shortcut demands some extra physical effort and sometimes minimizes all applications to get to the desktop to click on the shortcut.
 This is exactly why we need ‘Custom Keyboard Shortcuts’.

 In Windows 10, you can create custom keyboard shortcuts for numerous programs running on your system.
 From the traditional “desktop software” to “Microsoft Store app” you can fling in a shortcut and open it instantly at top speed without upsetting your ongoing system activity.